Homemade Hand Towel Pattern and Tutorial

 Turn the pieces right side out and press.
 Turn 1/2 inch to the inside at the bottom edges and press all around.

-Gather up the raw edge on your towel until it will fit inside the opening.
+Gather up the raw edge of your towel until it will fit inside the opening.
 Push the towel far enough inside that your gathering stitches will be hidden and then pin in place through all the layers.

 Stitch through to secure the towel in place, then stitch another line just above to be extra strong.

 Now it’s time to sew the button and buttonhole that will allow you to hang your new towel.
-Check your machine manual for how to sew button holes, mark placement on your fabric and stitch the button hole vertically.
-Never sewn a button hole before?
+Check your machine manual for how to sew button holes, mark placement on your fabric, and stitch the button hole vertically.
+Never sewn a buttonhole before?
 It’s not as scary as it seems.
 You can find a tutorial on How to Sew a Buttonhole here.

 Fold over the tab on your towel and mark the correct placement for your button.
-Stitch that in place too and your towel is ready to hang.
+Stitch that in place, too, and your towel is ready to hang.

 Find more fun and simple free printable sewing patterns on Little House Living!